tc39/proposal-ses/README.md

 }
 ```

-The expression `Promise.resolve(p).then(callback)` postpones the the
+The familiar expression `Promise.resolve(p).then(callback)` postpones
-`callback` function to some future time after the promise `p` has been
+the the `callback` function to some future time after the promise `p`
-fulfilled.
+has been fulfilled.
 In like manner, the expression
 `RemotePromise.resolve(r).there(callback)` postpones and migrates the
 closed `callback` function to some future time and space, where the
 object designated by the fulfilled `r` is located.
 This supports a